axibase/atsd/rule-engine/notifications/custom-github.md

 Note that these parameters are visible in the rule editor because their placeholders are present in the `Endpoint URL` and the JSON payload.

-When the notification is executed, all placeholders in the request URL are resolved as follows:
+When the webhook is executed, all placeholders in the request URL are resolved as follows:

 `https://api.github.com/repos/username/github_repository/issues/1/comments`